-The -modify action modifies a specified policy and stores the configuration changes in the XML file in the C:\ProgramData\Dynamic File Services\Policies folder.
+The -modify action modifies a specified policy and stores the new configuration in the policy's XML file in the C:\ProgramData\Dynamic File Services\Policies folder.

-For information about the options, see Section 3.9.2, "Add a Policy," on page 46.
+For information about the options, see Section 3.9.2, "Add a Policy," on page 56.

-For modifying a policy, the required parameters are policy and policyID.
+For modifying a policy, the required parameters are policy and policyId.
 Name, description, direction, and filter options can be changed.
 Policy GUIDs cannot be changed.